patch/novapatch.is/nova.md

 permalink: /nova/
 ---

-Nova Patch is the lead software engineer for international search at [Shutterstock](http://www.shutterstock.com/), specializing in internationalization, localization, and multilingual search; and focusing on developing a search and discovery experience that supports the world’s languages, writing systems, and cultures.
+Nova Patch is a principal engineer at [Shutterstock](http://www.shutterstock.com/), specializing in internationalization, multilingual search, and building products that support the world’s languages, writing systems, and cultures.
 They are an open source developer, contributor to the Unicode CLDR, and member of the Unicode Consortium.
 Speaking experience includes the Internationalization & Unicode Conference, Open Source Bridge, OSCON, and YAPC::NA, as well as local events and meetups.

 Nova is an amateur lichenologist, focusing on the urban lichens of New York City, and runs the website and open data project